-The GeoPRISMS Steering and Oversight Committee (GSOC) comprises 11 to 15 members who serve 3-year terms on average and represent the broad GeoPRISMS community.
+- The GeoPRISMS Steering and Oversight Committee (GSOC) comprised 11 to 15 members from a various range of disciplines and career stage.
+Members served 3-year terms on average to represent the GeoPRISMS community.

-The GeoPRISMS Education Advisory Committee (GEAC) provides advice and guidance on educational and outreach programs coordinated by GeoPRISMS.
+- The GeoPRISMS Education Advisory Committee (GEAC) provided from 2010 to 2015 advice and guidance on educational and outreach programs coordinated by the GeoPRISMS Office.

-The annual NSF solicitation for GeoPRISMS proposals that addresses priorities outlined within the community-approved GeoPRISMS Science Plan.
-To avoid potential conflicts of interest, the GSOC has no input in the proposal evaluation.
+The annual NSF solicitation for GeoPRISMS proposals addressed priorities outlined within the community-approved GeoPRISMS Science Plan.
+To avoid potential conflicts of interest, the GSOC had no input in the proposal evaluation.

-The independent NSF review panel, with expertise spanning the EAR and OCE communities, evaluate proposals in the context of the GeoPRISMS Science Plan.
+The independent NSF review panel, with expertise spanning the EAR and OCE communities, evaluated proposals in the context of the GeoPRISMS Science Plan.